Roots and Radishes

 • Recipes

-If you like easy breakfasts and your eggs with a little bit of spice, you need to try making your eggs with fresh chilli (aka chili) peppers!
-These chilli scrambled eggs are simple, soft, delicious, and can be made with any chillies you can find.
+If you like easy breakfasts and your eggs with a little bit of spice, you need to try making your eggs with fresh chili peppers!
+These chili scrambled eggs are simple, soft, delicious, and can be made with any chilies you can find.

 Jump to: